-We don’t want to cause any alarm, but there is a possibility that your irritated skin could be something more serious.
-If your skin issues fall into any of the following three categories, it may be worth looking into with your doctor, because where there’s a problem, there’s a treatment.
+We don’t want to cause any alarm, but there is a possibility that your rashes could be something more serious.
+If your issues fall into any of the following three categories, it may be worth looking into with your doctor , because where there’s a problem, there’s a treatment.

 Seriously irritated skin